Close Menu

 Gen V Season 2 Episode 6

-Godolkin has conducted a plethora of research on how to control and subdue supes that could help take out Cipher and Homelander.
-Speaking of Cipher, he reveals his plans to Polarity to cull about 75 percent of the population of Godolkin University in an attempt to ensure only the fittest are left.
+Godolkin has conducted extensive research on how to control and subdue supes that could help take out Cipher and Homelander.
+Speaking of Cipher, he reveals his plans to Polarity to reduce the population of Godolkin University by about 75 percent in an attempt to ensure only the fittest are left.
 Polarity breaks free of Cipher’s control, shooting him out the window.
 However, his body is nowhere to be found.

 Gen V Season 2 Episode 6 ends on a rather flat note, with Marie leaving the bunker to confront Cipher, only for Cate (Maddie Phillips) to follow her, claiming Marie could possibly help cure her powers.
 As the credits roll, it’s very clear that Gen V Season 2 Episode 6 is a bust.